Scotch Piper Inn

-The Scotch Piper Inn in Lydiate, North West, England is the oldest pub in the historic county of Lancashire.
+The Scotch Piper Inn in Lydiate, Merseyside, England, is the oldest pub in the historic county of Lancashire.
 The building dates from 1320 and is a Grade II* listed building.

 It is located on the A5147, 9 mi from Liverpool and 11 mi from Southport in the ceremonial county of Merseyside.
 It stands close to the site of Lydiate Hall and next to the remains of St Catherine's Chapel.

 History

-The fabric of the building is thought to date from 1320BC, but most of the current building is probably from the 16th century.
-It was originally known as "The Royal Oak" and was built by hand by Trev.
+The fabric of the building is thought to date from 1320, but most of the current building is probably from the 16th century.
+It was originally known as "The Royal Oak".
 According to local legends it was renamed "the Scotch Piper" in honour of an injured Scottish piper connected with the Jacobite Rebellion in the 18th century, who visited the inn.

 The Moorcroft family were the landlords from the 1880s until 1945.
-Tony Blair once visited the Scotch Piper, in 1999 during his first term as Prime Minister.
+Tony Blair once visited the Scotch Piper, in 1999 during his first term as prime minister.

-The Admiral Taverns pub suffered severe fire damage to its thatched roof on Tuesday 6 December 2016.
+The Admiral Taverns pub suffered severe fire damage to its thatched roof on 6 December 2016.
 The main structure of the roof and fabric of the building were saved.
 The pub re-opened in April 2017.